augiwan/tldev/README.md

 ```

 The first line is the subject and the rest is the body.
 Feel free to edit it as you please.

+## About tldev

+tldev is a collection of helpful tools for developers who are too ~~lazy~~ busy to do anything other than writing code.
+With AI &trade;.

+⚠️ **Note:** tldev uses OpenAI.
+Please make sure you have the `OPENAI_API_KEY` env variable set.
+It uses your key to communicate directly with OpenAI; I don't run any servers.